 Interventional Cooperative Agreement Program (ICAP)

-ICAP allows SSA to enter into cooperative agreements to collaborate with States, foundations, and other non-federal groups and organizations who have the interest and ability to identify, operate, and evaluate interventional research related to the Disability Insurance (DI) and Supplemental Security Income (SSI) programs.
-SSA's demonstration authority for ICAP is derived from Section 1110 [42 U.S.C. § 1310] of the Social Security Act.
+The Interventional Cooperative Agreement Program (ICAP) allows SSA to enter into cooperative agreements to collaborate with states, foundations, and other non-federal groups and organizations who have the interest and ability to identify, operate, and evaluate interventional research related to the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
 ICAP is an ongoing program that will request new applications for award on a regular basis.

 The research and interventions under this program will target:

-• Increasing employment and self-sufficiency of individuals with disabilities, including people of color and underserved communities (whether beneficiaries, applicants, or potential applicants of the DI or SSI programs);
+• Increasing employment and self-sufficiency of individuals with disabilities (whether beneficiaries, applicants, or potential applicants of the DI or SSI programs);

 • Coordinating planning between private and public human services agencies to improve the administration and effectiveness of the DI, SSI, and related programs;